Nationals vs. Cardinals Player Props Betting Odds

-You can find player prop bet odds for Paul Goldschmidt, Lane Thomas and others on the St. Louis Cardinals and Washington Nationals ahead of their matchup at 7:05 PM ET on Tuesday at Nationals Park.
+You can see player prop bet odds for Paul Goldschmidt, Lane Thomas and others on the St. Louis Cardinals and Washington Nationals ahead of their matchup at 4:05 PM ET on Wednesday at Nationals Park.

 Bet on this matchup or its props with BetMGM!